russiann/flex-calendar/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Note
+JavaScript counts months from 0 to 11.
+January is 0.
+December is 11.

 ## To Do